 - hypothermia, or exposure to extreme cold causing your body temperature to drop

-Most causes of cyanosis are serious and a sign that your body isn’t getting enough oxygen.
-Over time, this condition will become life threatening.
+Most causes of cyanosis are serious and a symptom of your body not getting enough oxygen.
+Over time, this condition will become life-threatening.
 It can lead to respiratory failure, heart failure, and even death, if left untreated.

 When should you seek medical attention?

-Contact your doctor if you develop a bluish tint to your skin, lips, fingertips, or fingernails that can’t be explained by bruising and doesn’t go away overtime.
+Contact your doctor if you develop a bluish tint to your skin, lips, fingertips, or fingernails that can’t be explained by bruising and doesn’t go away.

 Seek emergency medical attention if you develop cyanosis along with any of the following symptoms: